carved4/go-secrets/README.md

 6. **clipboard safety**: when copying secrets to clipboard with `--clip`, the clipboard is only cleared if it still contains the secret after 30 seconds (prevents clearing user's new clipboard content).

-7. **audit logging**: all operations are logged with encryption. audit events include timestamp, user, action, secret name, ip address, and success/failure status. logs are encrypted with the master key and stored separately from the vault.
+7. **audit logging**: all operations are logged with encryption. audit events include timestamp, user, action, secret name, local ip, public ip, and success/failure status. logs are encrypted with the master key and stored separately from the vault. public ip tracking helps identify access patterns in multi-user scenarios.

 8. **automatic backups**: encrypted backups are created automatically after add/delete operations. backups include vault metadata and timestamp, with automatic cleanup keeping only the last 10 backups.

+9. **large file support**: store files up to 100GB. files over 100MB use streaming encryption (64MB chunks) to keep memory usage constant. the `restore` command decrypts to disk and `wipe` provides secure 3-pass deletion.

+10. **async public ip fetching**: public ip addresses are fetched asynchronously during audit logging to avoid blocking operations, with a 3-second timeout per service.

 ### dependencies